JustMisha/php-multirunner/README.md

 2. Run and forget (do nothing) &mdash; ```runAndForget()```;
 3. Run and get the first N results &mdash; ```runAndWaitForTheFirstNthResults()```.

+#### Data Exchange Between Parent and Child Processes

+The package uses the following data exchange scheme between parent code and child processes:
+1. One-time data transfer in the form of parameters when a child process is added;
+2. Receiving data from child processes from their standard output streams (stdout) and error output (stderr).

+There is no data exchange between the parent process and running child processes after they are started.

+To ensure that data other than plain text is properly transferred from a child process, it must be properly encoded: serialization, json representation, base64 conversion or other means of representing the data.

+### Limitations

+It is not intended to use output redirection when starting processes because.
+1. It may interfere with the established method of retrieving data from child processes;
+2. It will not work on Windows because when the proc_open() function is called, the bypass_shell option is set to true and the process is started bypassing the cmd.exe shell.

 ### Dependency inversion during dependency injection

 If you need to pass some ```MultiRunner``` child class as a parameter to a constructor or other method,